Nawris Alhassan, Conference Speaker

 Biography:

-Nawris Alhassan is a nurse from Utah, USA.
-She has clinical experience in surgical-trauma, intensive care units, postpartum, and Psychiatric nursing.
-She currently volunteers at a free health clinic as a triage nurse.
-In her work, she has noticed many deficiencies in care for older adults with diabetes.
-She drew inspiration for her research on the risk of cognitive impairment in adults 60 years of age or older receiving SGLT-2 versus DPP-4 inhibitors.
-She finds nursing rewarding and hopes to build on this experience by pursuing further training in medicine, with an interest in clinical research and community health equity.
+Nawris Alhassan is a nurse based in the United States with clinical experience in surgical-trauma, step-down ICU, and maternal–newborn nursing.
+She currently volunteers as a triage nurse at a free health clinic, where she has observed significant gaps in care for older adults with diabetes.
+These experiences inspired her research on the risk of cognitive impairment in adults aged 60 and older treated with SGLT-2 inhibitors versus DPP-4 inhibitors.
+She finds healthcare deeply rewarding and plans to pursue further medical training with a focus on clinical research and advancing community health equity.

 YouTube